-Gridiron Grub: Epic NFL Stadium Foods New This Season
+Gridiron Grub: This Season’s New Epic NFL Stadium Food

 While tailgate parties and parking lot grills feed a lot of NFL fans, once you’re in the stadium, you’re in the stadium.
 There was a time when all stadium food was created equal and if you wanted something to eat that represented your city, the tailgate was the only place to get it.
 No more.